 A big problem when purchasing fences for bandsaws is the compatibility.
 Many woodworkers are tentative before purchasing because you never know if it’s a good match until you assemble it.

-Aside from looking into the measurements, our experts say it’s also important to look at the type of saw or brand of bandsaws it works well with.
+Aside from looking into the measurements, I say it’s also important to look at the type of saw or brand of bandsaws it works well with.
 There are some bandsaw fences that only work with bandsaws of the same brand or specific measurement.
 Then, there are others that are better suited to ferrous metal tables.

 Even the ones advertised as a “universal fit” may not be perfect for some saw models, so don’t be surprised if it takes some jimmying.
 Also, there are ones that don’t come as universal options but can be converted to fit your bandsaws through customization.